DreymaR/BigBagKbdTrixPKL/README.md

 [Θώθ][ThothW] – What Is This?
 -----------------------------
 This is my Big Bag Of Tricks, obviously!
-That is, my many mods and tweaks and bells and whistles, mostly centered around the brilliant Colemak keyboard layout.
+That is, my many mods and tweaks and bells and whistles.
+It's mostly centered around the brilliant Colemak keyboard layout, and the incredibly useful Extend layers which work with any layout.
 * This repo is home to the **EPiKaL PKL** (**EPKL**) layout program, with several improvements over the old PKL.
 * It also implements most of my Big Bag "tricks" for EPKL, as layouts and other files.
 * Info about DreymaR's Big Bag of keyboard trickery is mainly found on the Colemak forum: